Magical Power of Escherichia coli-1885

 Surface (K antigen):

-• Acidic polysaccharide surface (capsule) antigens. two groups present are Group I & Group II –Role:
+• Acidic polysaccharide surface (capsule) antigens.
+The two groups present are Group I & Group II –Role:

 Fimbrial antigen: